tasmota/docs/Bluetooth.md

 + hm10time x
 sets the time of sensor x (if it is a LYWSD02) to the system-UTC-time and the timezone of Tasmota.
 Sensors are ordered from 0 to n in the order of the arrival.
 + hm10auto x
 start an automatic discovery scan with an interval of x seconds to receive data in BLE-advertisements periodically.
 This an active scan and it should only be used, if necessary (ATM for the MJ_HT_V1).
-This might change in the future, if the firmware of the HM-10 will support this.
+This might change in the future, if a newer firmware of the HM-10 will support passive scan.

+### Features:
++ RULES
+After a discovery scan the driver will report the number of found sensors.
+As the driver can not know, how many sensors are to be found, this can be used to force a re-scan.
+`Rule1 on hm10#found<6 do ADD1 1 endon on Var1#state<=3 do hm10scan endon`  - will re-scan up to 3 times, if less than 6 sensors were found.

-### supported sensors:
+### Supported sensors:

 + LYWSD02
 This device has an E-Ink-Display, works with 2 x CR2032-coin-cells and the driver can read temperature, humidity and battery.
 In addition the clock of the device can be set tot the system-time of Tasmota via command "hm10time".